TommasoBelluzzo/FastHashes/README.md

 ### Requirements

 The library is platform-agnostic, therefore it can be used on both x86 and x64 environments.
-The solution model targets Visual Studio 2017 and the projects are compiled under .NET Framework 4.7.1, therefore it can be used on every machine equipped with Windows 7 or greater.
+The solution model targets Visual Studio 2017 and the project is compiled under .NET Framework 4.7.1, therefore it can be used on every machine equipped with Windows 7 or greater.

 ### Performance Benchmarks